goudreinette/blog/_src/posts/2017-04-29-stimulating-creativity.md

 Most problems have already been solved in some way by someone else.
 Take advantage of that, so you get up to speed quicker.

-When you have difficulty with coming up good ideas, split up brainstorming and analyzing into separate sessions.
-This way you spread out the mental load.
+When you have difficulty coming up with good ideas, spread the mental load by splitting up brainstorming and analyzing into separate sessions.

 Keep in mind that your working memory is limited.
 Work around this limitation by alternating your focus between different aspects of the problem.